jodhernandezbe/EoL4Chem/README.md

 ## How to use

 To run the Python script for the n-hexane case study, you need to navigate to the directory containing circular.py, i.e., [circular](https://github.com/jodhernandezbe/EoL4Chem/tree/main/transform/circular) folder whose full path is */EoL4Chem/transform/circular/*.
-Then, you execute the following command either on Windows CMD or Unix terminal:
+Then, you execute the following command on Unix terminal:

 ```
 python circular.py -CAS 110543 -N_cycles 100